LeEnno/enno-keyboard-maestro-macros/README.md

 The Macros in Detail
 --------------------

+### Close all tabs except from active one

+Does exactly what you'd think it does in Google Chrome.
+Shortcut is **⇧⌥⌘W** by default.
+Feel free to change it to your needs.

 ### EnnoWindowManager

 There are a lot of tools out there for managing your windows on OS X. But as a geek who likes to fiddle around I wanted to build my own thing with KM.
 So here's a list of shortcuts and how they resize the currently active window: